-Sharon (not her real name) left her community of twenty-five years to move 1500 miles to a new town, new state, and different culture ( New England vs. Texas) because her daughter insisted on it.
-Her daughter had her reasons: her mother was developing dementia and since she lived alone there was no way that the daughter could be confident that everything was okay with mom.
+Sharon (not her real name) left her community of twenty-five years to move 1500 miles to a new town, new state, and different culture ( New England vs. Texas).
+This move was because her daughter insisted on it.
+Her daughter had her reasons; her mother was developing dementia, and since she lived alone there was no way the daughter could be confident that everything was okay with mom.
 The only way that she could manage was to have mom nearby where she could check in on her.
 It’s completely understandable.
 Nonetheless, I feel sad for Sharon who was taken from her familiar and comfortable life.

 Seniors themselves may find that they they are more comfortable aging in place when there is someone else who will notice if the stove burner has been left on or can find where the keys were mislaid.
 There are many more good reasons to share housing.

 But a home-mate is not a caretaker.
 A home-mate is a person who shares the home and has an independent life.
 While home-mates may help each other out, it is a reciprocal relationship where each gives and receives.
 A caretaker helps a person who is otherwise not able to take care of themselves.
 Caretaking is a job.
 It requires someone to be present at specific times to do specific things, such as preparing a meal or helping with dressing.
 Moving someone in to be a housemate with the intent of having them be a caretaker is hiring a caretaker.
 Sometimes these relationships work out wonderfully.
 Sometimes the expectations of the two parties don’t match and the relationship does not work.